rdamarapati/pushpop/README.md

 ### The Pushpop DSL + API

 Steps and jobs are the heart of the Pushpop DSL (domain-specific language).
-A `Pushfile` contains one or more jobs, and jobs contain one or more steps.
+Any file can contain one or more jobs, and each job contain one or more steps.

 #### Jobs